-Modifications of the medical record by patients
+Modifications of the medical record requested by patients

-As the case scenarios illustrate, Colleges will assess whether it was appropriate to change the physician's note.
-In one of the cases, the College found that it was insufficient justification to change the record simply because the patient was being difficult or confrontational about the entry.
-In such a situation, the College suggested that it would have been preferable to document the events, including the discussion with the patient and/or staff.
-In some jurisdictions, privacy legislation requires the patient's objection to the entry to be included as part of his/her medical record.
+As the case scenarios illustrate, Colleges will assess whether it was appropriate to change the patient record.
+In one case, the College found that it was insufficient justification to change the record simply because the patient was being difficult or confrontational about the entry.
+In that situation, the College suggested it would have been preferable to document the events, including the discussion with the patient and/or staff.
+In some jurisdictions, privacy legislation requires the patient's objection to the entry to be included as part of their medical record.

 Manage your risk